 Slice up a 3-inch piece of ginger root for this home remedy, and add to a saucepan of two cups of boiling water.
 Cover and simmer over low heat for 20 minutes.
 Soak a washcloth in the brew, making sure it’s not too hot to burn your skin, then apply to your face for 15 minutes or so.
 Do this lying on the couch with your head elevated to help your sinuses drain.
 Because of ginger’s anti-inflammatory properties, drinking a hot cup of ginger tea will also open up congested nasal passages, getting rid of that stuffy nose quickly.
 Keep an eye out for these easy-to-miss sinus infection symptoms.

 Place 3 teaspoons of dried thyme and 3 teaspoons dried peppermint (or three peppermint tea bags) in a small heatproof bowl and add boiling water for this home remedy for stuffy nose.
 Lean over the bowl, covering your head and the bowl with a thick towel, and inhale for 10 minutes, keeping your face and nose 8 to 10 inches above the water.
-Repeat two to three times a day, as needed, until you don't feel as stuffy.
+Repeat two to three times a day, as needed, until you don’t feel as stuffy.
 Thyme is antibacterial and the menthol in mint is a natural decongestant that eases breathing.
 Stuffy nose causing sinus pressure?
 Don’t miss these home remedies to clear up sinus headaches, too.

 Try DIY acupressure